-FBA section FBA guidelines Consistency of the Proposal with FBA guidelines gaps.
-4. other site constraints - any other constraints that the assessor has considered in determining the siting and layout of the Major Project, e.g. bushfire protection requirements including clearing for asset protection zones, flood planning levels, servicing constraints. operations, or provide visual screening of the operation.
-It would also pose a safety hazard to the site by reducing the separation between truck container transfer points and warehouse container storage areas.
-The construction footprint incorporating the Rail link footprint and construction access requirements would be reduced as far as possible; the Rail link footprint has been reduced from 35 metres to 20 metres in width within native vegetation in the Southern Boot Land, to minimise impacts on threatened plant species and TECs.
-Clearing has also been reduced to 20m width at the rail crossing of the Georges River to minimise impacts to riparian vegetation (including Riverflat Eucalypt Forest EEC), impacts to threatened fauna habitat and habitat connectivity.
+FBA section FBA guidelines Consistency of the Proposal with FBA guidelines of species across barriers or hogaps.
+4. other site constraints - any other constraints that the assessor had considered in determining the selayout of the Major Project, e.g., protection requirements including clearing for asset protection zor planning levels, servicing constraints. to the site by reducing the separation between truck container transfer points and warehouse container storage areas.
+Iting and bushfire reduce impacts to the population of Grevillea parviflora subsp. parviflora; realignment of the Rail link has resulted in a reduction of the